mainmatter/mainmatter.com/src/posts/2022-11-18-sveltekit-super-rentals.md

 element attribute and Svelte will figure it out for you.
 This could also be expressed as `<img src={src} alt={alt} />`.

-Using the new `rental/image` component, let’s create the `rental/index` component, which will just be hardcoded for now to give is some information to see on screen.
+Using the new `<RentalImage>` component, let’s create the `<Rental>` component, which will just be hardcoded for now to give is some information to see on screen.

 ```js
 // components/rental/index.svelte